 pillows and kept straight by placing your arm in an arm guard (a plastic arm board

 designed to immobilize the elbow joint).
-In addition, a plastic band (that works like
+A plastic band that works like a belt around

-a belt around the waist) may be secured around your arm near the insertion site.
-The
+the waist may also be put around your arm near the insertion site.
+The band will be

-band will be loosened at given intervals and then removed when your doctor decides
+loosened at given intervals and then removed when your doctor decides the pressure

 In the hospital

 taken to the recovery room for observation or returned to your hospital room.
 You

 will stay flat in bed for several hours after the procedure.
 A nurse will monitor